LaxmiVarshithaCH/Synthetic-Crop-Leaf-Disease-Image-Generation-Using-DCGAN/README.md

 While the proposed system demonstrates clear benefits of GAN-based data augmentation, several limitations remain:

-- **Unconditional GAN Architecture**
-  The DCGAN is trained without class conditioning, which prevents explicit control over the disease type during image generation.
+- The DCGAN is trained without class conditioning, which prevents explicit control over the disease type during image generation.

-- **Bias Toward Dominant Visual Patterns**
-  The generator may favor visually prominent disease features, leading to mild overrepresentation of certain classes.
+- The generator may favor visually prominent disease features, leading to mild overrepresentation of certain classes.

-- **Pseudo-Labeling Noise**
-  Although confidence-based filtering is applied, incorrect classifier predictions can still introduce limited label noise into the synthetic dataset.
+- Although confidence-based filtering is applied, incorrect classifier predictions can still introduce limited label noise into the synthetic dataset.

-- **Limited Image Resolution**
-  All images are generated at **64×64 resolution**, which restricts fine-grained lesion detail and vein-level texture representation.
+- All images are generated at **64×64 resolution**, which restricts fine-grained lesion detail and vein-level texture representation.

-- **Incomplete GAN Evaluation Metrics**
-  Fréchet Inception Distance (FID) was not implemented; evaluation relies primarily on Inception Score and qualitative analysis.
+- Fréchet Inception Distance (FID) was not implemented; evaluation relies primarily on Inception Score and qualitative analysis.

 These limitations highlight opportunities for architectural and methodological improvements in future work.